imkimchi/Introduction-of-PEDA/README.md

 + create pattern and shellcode for exploit
 + some utilities

-Peda has many of utilities for exploit.
+Peda has many utilities for helping exploit.
 Using Peda, you can decrease needless time.